×

 Procedure to set up a project office:

-• Submission of applications in Form FNC
+• Submission of applications in Form FNC;

-• Submission of a copy of the Certificate of Incorporation
+• Submission of a copy of the Certificate of Incorporation;

-• Submission of a banker’s report from the applicant’s banker in the host country
+• Submission of a banker’s report from the applicant’s banker in the host country.

 Limited liability partnership (LLP)

-A limited liability partnership (LLP) is a hybrid cross between partnership firms and a company (private or public).
+The LLP is a hybrid between a partnership firm and a company (private or public).
 LLP has limited liability for its partners like a company, and it receives tax benefits like a partnership firm.
-Under this structure, the liability of the partner is limited to their agreed contribution, and it provides flexibility without the imposition of detailed legal requirements.
+The liability of the partner is limited to their agreed contribution, and it provides flexibility without the imposition of detailed legal requirements.

-However, investors or companies from Bangladesh and Pakistan are only permitted to make investment in LLPs in sectors that allow FDI through the government route.
+Investors or companies from Bangladesh and Pakistan are only permitted to make investment in LLPs in sectors that allow FDI through the government route.

 FDI in an LLP under the automatic route is subject to the following conditions:

-• The LLP should come under a sector that has no FDI-linked performance conditions, which refers to sector specific conditions for companies receiving foreign investment
+• The LLP should come under a sector that has no FDI-linked performance conditions, which refers to sector specific conditions for companies receiving foreign investment;

-• The conditions of the LLP Act of 2008 are met
+• The conditions of the LLP Act of 2008 are met.

 The eligible form of FDI accepted from foreign entities includes their investment either by way of capital contribution or transfer of profit shares in the capital structure of the LLP.
-Eligible investors include all foreign persons/entities except:

-• Foreign portfolio investors
+• Foreign portfolio investors;

-• Foreign institutional investors
+• Foreign institutional investors; and

-• Foreign venture capital investors that have been registered in accordance with the guidelines of the Securities and Exchange Board of India (SEBI)
+• Foreign venture capital investors that have been registered in accordance with the guidelines of the Securities and Exchange Board of India (SEBI).

-• There is no requirement to get the accounts audited unless the annual turnover exceeds INR 4 million (US$55,750) or contribution to the LLP exceeds INR 2.5 million (US$34,900)
+• There is no requirement to get the accounts audited unless the annual turnover exceeds INR 4 million (US$55,750) or contribution to the LLP exceeds INR 2.5 million (US$34,900);

-• There is no minimum capital requirement for registration of an LLP
+• There is no minimum capital requirement for registration of an LLP;

-• Partners are permitted to enter any legal contracts outside India
+• Partners are permitted to enter any legal contracts outside India.

 Requirements to set up an Indian LLP

-• Two people are required to register the LLP, though there is no limit on the number of partners
+• Two people are required to register the LLP, though there is no limit on the number of partners;

-• Obtain a Designated Partner Identification Number (DPIN) by filing eForm DIR-3 through the ministry’s online portal
+• Obtain a Designated Partner Identification Number (DPIN) by filing eForm DIR-3 through the ministry’s online portal;

-• Acquire Digital Signature Certificate (DSC) of the partners
+• Acquire Digital Signature Certificate (DSC) of the partners;

-• Apply for the name of the LLP to be registered by filling Form 1
+• Apply for the name of the LLP to be registered by filling Form 1;

-• An initial LLP agreement has to be filed within 30 days of incorporation of LLP
+• An initial LLP agreement has to be filed within 30 days of incorporation of LLP.

 After submitting the required forms and documentation, the registrar will register the LLP within 14 days of filing Form 2.
 The LLP must be registered with the RoC.
 There is no limit on the maximum number of partners, but a minimum of two partners are required for forming an LLP, and at least one of them has to be a resident of India.